FabienHenique/sap-cap-gen-pdf/README.md

 # PDF Generator

-Générer un PDF à partir d'une requête POST d'un template créé grâce à pdfkit et NodeJS
+Generate a PDF file based on a POST request.
+Include pdfkit and NodeJS

 ## Getting started